Long Melford, Suffolk. Location map

-Part of Long Melford village green showing the church and the tudor Trinity Hospital.
 Part of Long Melford village green showing the church perched on top of the hill and the Tudor red brick Trinity Hospital (tudor for 'Old Folks Home'), built by Sir William Cordell, in front of it.

 The church is at the northern most part of the village with the large village green running slightly downhill, past Melford Hall, to the bridge over the Chad Brook which is a tributary of the River Stour.
+South of the bridge is the main part of the village.
+Hall Street, the main street, is very wide with room both sides for cars to park at right angles to the road.

-This church was built mostly in the 15th Century and was completed in 1484.
+The church of the Holy Trinity was built mostly in the 15th Century and was completed in 1484.
 You cannot really avoid noticing what appears to be an extension on the end nearest the camera.
 This is the Lady Chapel which was completed in 1496.

-Photo from near the tudor Trinity Hospital looking south over Long Melford and the Stour Valley This view is from just by the Tudor hospital looking down to Chad Brook and the main part of the village running along the Stour Valley with Melford Hall just out of the picture to the left.
+This view is from just by the Tudor hospital looking down to Chad Brook and the main part of the village running along the Stour Valley with Melford Hall just out of the picture to the left.

 Long Melford gets it's name partly because, well, it's long!
 The village measures approximately 2 miles from north to south and just 1 mile south of the southern end, down the Stour Valley, is the town of Sudbury which was the birth place and home of painter Thomas Gainsborough.